 This is an advanced level trip.
 To take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
 You need at least 3 weeks touring experience, including multi day hut tours and advanced level tours in order to join this trip.
 If you haven’t skied with us before, then a reference from a ski tour leader or guide will be required.
 You must be able to handle all off piste conditions whilst carrying a day sac, plus experience with ice axe and crampons is also needed.
 The trip includes 5-7 hour days with some steeper terrain, involving kick turns and the odd short boot track to reach summits.
 Typically we’ll be doing 1000-1500m of ascent a day, at up to 400m per hour ascent rate (skinning at altitude) – so you can expect to be skinning for 4-5 hours a day.
 Type of ascent: 90-100% skinning on this tour – approx. 9000m of skinning up, 10000m of skiing down.

-NB This is an adventurous tour, with some difficult off road driving and we need to be more self sufficient than on a typical ski touring trip to the Alps.
+NB This is an adventurous tour, with some difficult off road driving that may leave you out of your comfort zone and we need to be more self sufficient than on a typical ski touring trip to the Alps.
 The local mountain rescue team are well equipped and trained, but in the event of poor flying conditions, access could take longer than in western Europe, so we will be carrying a rescue sled for emergencies and we need to know that you are fit and experienced enough to deal with any unforseen difficulties, such as poor weather or snow conditions.
+Temperatures can get very low in Ushguli, so a good down jacket is essential for chilly evenings and things like showers may or may not be available, depending on temperatures and the current water supply (ie things can freeze!) – so in terms of comfort/hardship, it’s best think of this as a hut touring trip, rather than a valley based day touring week.

 Included in price